WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 Attestations can be gathered by BEMA on its own website, or on a third party LER/VC Notary.
 Individuals may sign in with OAuth using an existing account, such as LinkedIn, and may import any social or work credentials as an indicator of their credibility.
 Bona fides such as degrees and skills that have been recorded as LERs may be cryptographically attached as Linked Claims.

 Not all users may have public credentials.
-BEMA may also create accounts for recipients using their government issued identifications, which would be protected from most viewers.
+BEMA may also create accounts for recipients using their government-issued identifications, which would be protected from most viewers.
 Neighbors or friends with public credentials may also attest to the needs or use of funds for another user.

-Attestations may include photos of repairs/cleanup/services with embedded dates and geolocations. \
+Attestations may include photos of repairs/cleanup/services with embedded dates and geolocations.
- \
 This enables important new opportunities to independently validate use of funds.

 Another "aid organization", RATS, has friends in high places and receives a large chunk of relief funds.
 However, no individuals with independently verified ties to the disaster area wind up attesting to receiving any help.
 This data can be taken into account during the next allocation, or perhaps by investigative reporters.

-In addition to the validation of use of funds, relief organizations can leverage LinkedClaims to provide a long term benefit to local trainees.
-Local relief workers who jump in and learn new skills in responding to a crisis, may benefit from attestations from BEMA about the training they have received and the responsibilities they took on during the crisis.
+In addition to the validation of use of funds, relief organizations can leverage LinkedClaims to provide a long-term benefit to local trainees.
+Local relief workers who jump in and learn new skills while responding to a crisis may benefit from attestations from BEMA about the training they have received and the responsibilities they took on during the crisis.

-For example, if trained in the logistics of running a food service (to aid the emergency workers providing disaster relief), when this is all over they could use that credential they were granted when they apply for a job in some other similar food service position in the 'after times' of this event.
+For example, if a worker is trained in the logistics of running a food service (to aid the emergency workers providing disaster relief), when this is all over they could use that credential they were granted when they apply for a job in some other similar food service position, in the 'after times' of this event.

-### **A person was harmed by an entity**
+### **A Person was Harmed by an Entity**

 _note: unlike the other examples, in this case the subject is possibly hostile to the claim_